wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn how to protect your WordPress plugins against common security vulnerabilities.
+In this tutorial, you're going to learn how to protect your WordPress plugins and themes against common security vulnerabilities.

-You will learn the benefits of ensuring your plugin code is secure, what steps to follow to secure your plugins, and where to find more information around plugin security.
+You will learn about common vulnerabilities to consider when building a WordPress plugin or theme, examples of how to prevent each type of vulnerability, and where to find more information around developing plugins and themes securely.

 ## Common Vulnerabilities

 Security is an ever-changing landscape, and vulnerabilities evolve over time.

-See https://owasp.org/www-project-top-ten/ and how things have changed from 2017 to 2021
+You just have to take a look at the [Open Web Application Security Project (OWASP) Top 10 list](https://owasp.org/www-project-top-ten/) to see how things have changed from 2017 to 2021.

+The benefit of using WordPress as the base of your next development project, is that many of these vulnerabilities have already been addressed by the WordPress core team.

+However, if you're building a custom theme or plugin that's going to process any user data, you will need to ensure that your code does not create any of the common security vulnerabilities discussed in this lesson.

+In the [Introduction to securely developing plugins](https://learn.wordpress.org/tutorial/introduction-to-securely-developing-plugins/) tutorial, we looked at the 5 main security principles that you should follow when developing a custom plugin or theme.

+1. Securing (sanitizing) input
+2. Data validation
+3. Securing (escaping) output
+4. Preventing untrusted requests
+5. Checking User Capabilities

-The following is a discussion of common vulnerabilities you should protect against in WordPress, and the techniques for protecting your theme from exploitation.
-To do so, we'll be looking at the code of the badly coded form submission plugin, and fixing any security vulnerabilities we find.
+To see these 5 principles in action, we'll be looking at the code of a badly coded form submission plugin, and fixing any security vulnerabilities we find.

 https://github.com/jonathanbossenger/wp-learn-plugin-security

+1. At the top of the main plugin PHP file , some constants are set up, which are used elsewhere in the plugin.
+The first two are used to define page slugs that the plugin will use to redirect to.
+For this plugin functionally to work, these pages need to exist, with the correct slugs.
+2. Next a callback function is registered on the plugin activation hook.
+This sets up a custom form_submissions table in the database.
+3. After that, the plugin's admin JavasScript and front end style CSS files are enqueued
+4. Next, a shortcode is registered, which is used to display a form on the front end.
+5. After that, a callback function is hooked into the wp action, which is what the plugin uses to process a form submission.
+6. Next, the plugin registers an admin submenu, which displays a list of form submissions.
+7. There is a function that the admin submenu uses to fetch the form submissions from the database.
+8. Lastly there is a callback function that's hooked into a wp_ajax function, which is the ajax endpoint the plugin uses to delete form submissions from the admin submenu page

+The admin JavaScript file handles the ajax request to delete form submissions from the submissions page.

+The front end style CSS file is used when the user enters a class attribute for the shortcode.
+It defaults to red, but the user can change this to blue.
+It simply adds a border to the form.

+When the shortcode is added to a post or page, it renders the form, and users can submit their details. when the form is submitted, it will redirect either to the success or error page, depending on whether the form submission was successful or not.
+Then in the dashboard, admins can view the form submissions, and delete the submission using Ajax.

 ## SQL Injection

+The first common vulnerability we're going to look for is SQL injection.

-SQL injection happens when values being inputted are not properly sanitized allowing for any SQL commands in the inputted data to potentially be executed.
+SQL injection happens when values being inputted are not properly sanitized allowing for any SQL commands using the inputted data to potentially be executed on the database.

-The first rule for hardening your theme or plugin against SQL injection is: When there’s a WordPress function, use it.

-But sometimes you need to do complex queries, that have not been accounted for in the API.
-If this is the case, always use the $wpdb functions.
-These were built specifically to protect your database.

 The first place we need to tackle a possible SQL Injection vulnerability is in the `wp_learn_maybe_process_form` function.